 The high school senior identifies as bisexual.
 She said that growing up she saw it was hard for a lot of people in the town to talk openly about LGBTQ+ issues.
 They did in "hush-hush tones," she said.
 But she thinks that through the project, neighbours might be more open to discuss what it means to be queer and the difficulties the community is currently facing.
 She also hopes that the festival can inspire other young queer teens.

 "I think it's going to be really beneficial," she said.
 "It will be a gateway for other members of the LGBTQ community — younger ones — to see they can do anything they put their minds to."

-But while getting the permits and organizing the event has been a smooth process where Bailey obtained a lot of support, she has faced a lot of backlash online.
-The teen said she's been criticized over her decision to organize the festival, with some people even disparaging her appearance.
+But while getting the permits and organising the event has been a smooth process where Bailey obtained a lot of support, she has faced a lot of backlash online.
+The teen said she's been criticised over her decision to organise the festival, with some people even disparaging her appearance.
 But she remains unfazed by the haters, instead focusing on what the celebration will mean for her community.

 "I just don't pay attention to the comments anymore.
 And I'm in high school," she said, with a bit of annoyance on her voice.
 "Don't they have anything better to do?"

 To an extent, Bailey has received pushback just like the student activists from Parkland, FL,— who have faced everything from conspiracy theories to being mocked by adults in the weeks since they survived the Feb.
 14 school shooting at the Marjory Stoneman Douglas High School.
 (The Parkland kids, by the way, have been showering Bailey with support on Twitter.)